Sexual Rights: Safety, Empowering Self-Advocates to Keep Themselves Safe

 Here are 3 messages to offer the people you work with to support the learning objectives:

-2. Remember, your body, your choice.
-You get to decide who touches you or doesn’t touch you.
-We need to be reminded of this all the time, all of us.
-We are in charge of who touches our body.
-If you need care from another person, you can tell them that you’d like them to ask you before they touch your body.
-It’s ok to speak up or leave the situation if you don’t like someone touching you.
+1. Remember, your body, your choice.
+You get to decide who touches you.
+We need to be reminded of this.
+We are in charge of who touches our bodies.
+If you need care from another person, you can tell them you’d like them to ask before touching your body.
+It’s okay to speak up or leave the situation if you don’t like someone touching you.

-3. Learn the information and skills to reduce one’s risk.
-There is knowledge and skills needed to protect ourselves.
+• Learn the information and skills to reduce one’s risk.
+Knowledge and skills are needed to protect ourselves.
 Understanding what abuse is, who can abuse a person, and how to get help is important information to stay safe.
-See the resource below to learn more about healthy, unhealthy, and abusive relationships and what consent means.
+See the resource below to learn more about healthy, unhealthy, and abusive relationships and consent.

 Inspiration – End Result

-We will get to the point where the sexual abuse rates for people with disabilities goes down.
-People are less likely to become victims of abuse and thus, don’t have to carry trauma throughout their lives.
+We will get to the point where the sexual abuse rates for people with disabilities go down.
+People are less likely to become abuse victims and, thus, don’t have to carry trauma throughout their lives.
 We have a population of happier and healthier people.

-Knowledge is power and ignorance is not bliss.
-When we have information and skills to protect ourselves that gives us power.
+Knowledge is power, and ignorance is not bliss when we have information and skills to protect ourselves.

 For self-advocates: Do you understand the difference between a healthy, unhealthy, and abusive relationship?
 Do you need to learn more about how to stay safe?

 For professionals: Does the person you support have the knowledge and skills to protect themselves?
-If not, how can you support them in getting this knowledge?
+If not, how can you help them get this knowledge?

 Here are some resources for you to learn from: